23f3004315/tds-virtual-ta/README.md

 ## Project Overview

-The TDS Virtual Teaching Assistant is an AI-powered question-answering system developed as a student project for the Tools in Data Science course.
+The TDS Virtual Teaching Assistant is an AI-powered question-answering system developed as a project for the Tools in Data Science course.
 This application leverages Retrieval-Augmented Generation (RAG) technology to provide intelligent responses to course-related queries with comprehensive source attribution.

 ## Key Features